Using the Mako Server

 mako -lmyapp:1:path/2/myapp -lmyapp:0:myapp.zip -l::/path/2/my-root-app

 The two myapp applications have the same base URI, but the non-deployed application has a higher priority than the deployed application myapp.zip.
-This means that resources are initially searched for in the non-deployed application and then fall back to the deployed application if not found in the non-deployed application.
-The last application loaded is a non deployed root application.
+Resources are first searched for in the non-deployed application and then in the deployed application if not found.
+The last application loaded is a non-deployed root application.

 Execute a Lua script and exit